 To avoid traffic we took subway (finally).
 Subway is Korea is pretty straightforward: buy the ticket in the ticket machine and follow the route.
 There is english sign everywhere.

-There is a praying room inside the airport.
-You need to do the ablution in the separate toilet and female need to bring their own praying robe because they only provide praying mat.
+Seoul airport has a praying room for moslem but you need to do the ablution in the separate toilet and female need to bring their own praying robe because they only provide praying mat.